-I cannot leave the discussion of Samuel's first lament and the responsum that is found in the last verse of 3 Nephi chapter 8 without discussing the apparently unusual order of the verbs "stone" and "cast out."
+I cannot leave the discussion of Samuel's first lament and the responsum that is found in the last verse of 3 Nephi 8 without discussing the apparently unusual order of the verbs "stone" and "cast out."
 It seems that they reverse the order of execution, for usually one first casts out and then stones the condemned.
 Why would an author reverse them?
 The answer may come from a narrative passage that preserves this proper ordering of events in the case of executing a condemned person.
-It is in 3 Nephi 9:10 that we find what seems to be a more natural order, "cast out" and then "stone."

-I caused [these cities] to be burned with fire, and the inhabitants thereof, because of their wickedness in casting out the prophets, and stoning those whom I did send.
-(3 Nephi 9:10)

-In light of this passage, I judge that placing "cast out" last in Samuel's lament, and in the lament preserved in 3 Nephi 8:25, constitutes poetic license.
+It is in 3 Ne.
+9:10 that we find what seems to be a more natural order, "cast out" and then "stone."
+The Lord mourns, "I caused [these cities] to be burned with fire, and the inhabitants thereof, because of their wickedness in casting out the prophets, and stoning those whom I did send" (emphasis added).
+In light of this passage, I judge that placing "cast out" last in Samuel's lament, and in the lament preserved in 3 Ne.
+8:25, constitutes poetic license.11

-2. The Second Lament
+The Second Lament

-The second piece, which immediately follows the other in the text, should probably be characterized as a communal lament.
-As one would expect, it is written in the first person plural, using the pronouns "we," "us" and "our."
-Moreover, in a passage in which Mormon describes the fulfillment of the prophetic features of this lament among people of his own day,
+The second piece, which immediately follows the other in the text, qualifies as a communal lament.
+As one would expect, it is written in the first person plural, using the pronouns "we," "us," and "our."
+Moreover, in a passage in which Mormon describes the fulfillment of the prophetic features of this lament among people of his own day, Mormon specifically uses the term "lamentation" to describe the sorrowing that he had witnessed (Morm.
+2:10-12).